 Have you been thinking about selling your business but just can’t decide if now is the best time?
+Do you think now is the time to sell your business?
 Do you find yourself repeatedly analyzing the economic situation and wishing you had a crystal ball?
 There are positive signs and there are negative signs….

 If you’re still up in the air and can’t quite decide whether or not to hit the eject button, here are six reasons you might want to consider getting out now.